ndelvalle/v-click-outside/README.md

 ## Migrate from version 2

 The HTML `el` is not sent in the handler function argument any more.
-See https://github.com/ndelvalle/v-click-outside/issues/137 for more details.
+Review [this issue](https://github.com/ndelvalle/v-click-outside/issues/137) for more details.

 ## License